Fort William and Lochaber

 Glenfinnan © 2010 The Internet Guide to Scotland

 Take a cruise on Loch Shiel onboard the M.V.
-Sileas departing from Glenfinnan or Acharacle from April to October.
+Sileas departing from Glenfinnan or Acharacle from late March to late October.
+Frequent wildlife sightings.
 Special events include evening cruises and ceilidh cruises.
 Follow the signs from the road to the Glenfinnan House Hotel.
-To check sailing times, phone 01687 470322.
+To check sailing times, phone 07946 842732.
 Visit the Loch Shiel Cruises web site for further info.

 Glenfinnan monument © 2010 The Internet Guide to Scotland